-Eczema (or Atopic Dermatitis) is a common chronic, inflammatory skin condition, affecting nearly a third of Australians during some stage of their life.
+Eczema (or Atopic Dermatitis) is a common chronic, inflammatory skin condition, affecting nearly 1/3 of Australians during some stage of their life.
 Although eczema often begins during the first two years of life, it is also highly prevalent in adults.

 Eczema causes extreme itching and can be accompanied by crusting, scaling or blisters.
 Typically, the skin will be affected in the creases of the elbows, on the back of the knees or on the hands – but it can be located anywhere on the skin.